The Charlatans and Johnny Marr announce 2023 outdoor co-headline show

 Marr released his fourth and most recent studio album, ‘Fever Dreams Pts 1-4’, last February.
 The Charlatans’ latest full-length effort, ‘Different Days’ (which featured Marr), came out back in 2017.

-This summer will also see the Tim Burgess-fronted band make appearances at Y Not and Victorious Festival.
+This summer will also see Burgess and co make appearances at Y Not and Victorious Festival.
 Marr’s 2023 live schedule, meanwhile, includes a support slot with The Killers in Edinburgh, and a set at South Facing Festival in London.

 Last December, the former Smiths guitarist revealed that he’d written a new song for Blondie’s next album.
 He previously penned the track ‘My Monster’ on Debbie Harry and co’s 2017 LP ‘Pollinator’.